A sermon preached on June 6, 2021 2Corinthians 4:16 – 5:1 entitled “The Task of the Second Half of Life.”

 Perhaps some failure in the first half of life isn’t such a bad thing.
 Personally knowing failure leads to a capacity for empathy towards the struggles of others – which, in itself is an opening to the spiritual journey.
 Perhaps our regrets are misplaced.

 The Apostle Paul is proof that God can reach even those who are highly successful in the first task of life.
 He was a rising star in the community of the Pharisees.
-Confident in what he thought he knew about life, Paul had an impeccable reputation and with a career that was going places.
+Confident in what he thought he knew about life, Paul had an impeccable reputation and with a career that was, taking place.

 The risen Christ appeared to Paul in a blaze of glorious light, leaving him blinded for three days — his certainties about life turned upside down.
 After an extended period of deep reflection and prayer, Paul embraced the central task of his second half of life.
 It wasn’t about himself and his ego needs.
 It was about sharing the Gospel – the extraordinary grace and love of God that had been revealed to him in his encounter with the risen Christ.

 In the passage I read this morning, Paul is now deep into the second half of his life.
 He is an old man.

 He states a simple fact: “Our outer nature is wasting away.”